Violin acoustics: Double bass

 The double bass, in comparison with the other members of the family, is more pointed where the belly is joined by the neck, possibly to compensate for the strain caused by the tension of the strings, and is fitted with cogs for tuning the strings.
 The average overall length of an orchestral bass is 74 in.
 The back can be arched or flat.
 The bassist's fingers have to stretch twice as far as a cellist's, and greater force is required to press them against the finger-board.
 The pizzicato tone, which is 'rich' sounding due to the slow speed of vibrations, is changeable according to which of the associated harmonies are more dominant.
 The technical capabilities of the double bass are limited.
 Quick passages are seldom written for it; they lack clarity because of the time required for the strings to vibrate.
 The double bass is the foundation of the whole orchestra and therefore musically of great importance.
-According to John Rigden, a double bass would need to be twice as large as its present size for its bowed notes to sound powerful enough to be heard over an orchestra.
+According to Rigden, a double bass would need to be twice as large as its present size for its bowed notes to sound powerful enough to be heard over an orchestra.